trizen/sidef-book/syntax_and_semantics/types.md

 say concat(1, 2)      # this is still a run-time error
 ```

-An user-defined type is just a class:
+An user-defined type is a class:

 ```ruby
 class Point(Number x, Number y) {